oscovida/oscovida/README.md

   rate](https://en.wikipedia.org/wiki/Case_fatality_rate)).

 ### Plot 4: growth factors
 * The growth factor is the ratio of new cases (or deaths) today relative to new cases (or deaths) yesterday
 * Blue (red) dots show these ratios for cases (deaths), and are computed as the ratio over a week to reduce noise
 * The solid line is a 7-day rolling mean over these points to provide smoother data.
 * As long as the growth value is greater than 1.0, the number of new infections is increasing
 * If the growth value would is exactly 1.0, we have the same number of new infections every day
 * The growth factor needs to be below 1.0 for the spread to slow down.
 * As this number is computed on the relative change from yesterday to today, we can get high fluctuations where the numbers of new cases and deaths is small (imagine there was 1 case yesterday, and 7 cases today, this would give a growth factor of 7).

-### Plot 5: doubling times
+### Plot 5: Doubling times
 * This plot computes the doubling time of the cases (blue) and deaths (red), assuming that the growth of cases and deaths as shown in plot 1 is exponential.